thake/logminer-kafka-connect/Readme.md

       - Type: string
       - Default: ""
       - Importance: high

+  - `tombstones.on.delete`
+    If set to false, no tombstone records will be emitted after a delete operation.

+      - Type: boolean
+      - Default: true
+      - Importance: high

   - `db.fetch.size`
     JDBC result set prefetch size.
 If not set, it will be defaulted to